 SBE Message Encoding Header

 The purpose of the message encoding header is to tell which message template was used to encode the message and to give information about the size of the message body to aid in decoding, even when a message template has been extended in a later version.
-See section Schema Extension Mechanism5 below for an explanation of the schema extension mechanism.
+See section Schema Extension Mechanism for details.

 The fields of the SBE message header are: